SebastianCallh/master-explorer/development-notes.md

 The course in discrete math appears in an imaginary "period 0" which causes it to end up in two blocks at the same time.

 ### Course list state
 It seems like the list items in the course list carry their own state, so if item on index 1 is selected it will continue to be so even if the list should be filtered so that another course appears on that index.
 This was solved by introducint an internal state of the CourseList widget.
 However, this made it possible to select the same course by filtering the list.
 Apparently it is treated as a separate course if it has been filtered.
+To solve this the course list was rewritten to not use Reflex Workflow and instead simply rely on it's own state.

 ### Onmouseover firing
 After rewriting the courselist to not use workflow (instead mapping the courses state to certain widgets) the onmouseover event fires continuously while mousing over an item.
 This has made me very upset.
+It was solved by using foldDynMaybe to map the mouseevents onto Nothing and supress them firing alltogether.